MicrosoftDocs/Devices-docs/surface-hub/provisioning-packages-for-surface-hub.md

 ### Enroll in thrid party mobile device management (MDM)

 If you use a third party MDM provider, you can use this section to enroll Surface Hub.
-To enroll in Intune, first setup Azure AD join, as described in the previous section, and follow the instructions in the following Intune documentation: [Enable Windows 10 automatic enrollment](https://docs.microsoft.com/Selectmem/intune/enrollment/windows-enroll#enable-windows-10-automatic-enrollment).
+To enroll in Intune, first setup Azure AD join, as described in the previous section, and follow the instructions in the following Intune documentation: [Set up automatic enrollment for Windows 10 devices](https://docs.microsoft.com/mem/intune/enrollment/quickstart-setup-auto-enrollment).
  ![enroll in third party mobile device management](images/enroll-mdm-details.png)

 1. Toggle **Yes** or **No** for enrollment in third party MDM.
 2. If you toggle **Yes**, provide a service account and password or certificate thumbprint that is authorized to enroll the device and specify the authentication type.
 3. If required by your MDM provider, enter the URLs for the discovery service, enrollment service, and policy service.

- To learn more, see [Manage Surface Hub with an MDM provider.](https://docs.microsoft.com/Selectsurface-hub/manage-settings-with-mdm-for-surface-hub)
+ To learn more, see [Manage Surface Hub with an MDM provider.](https://docs.microsoft.com/surface-hub/manage-settings-with-mdm-for-surface-hub)

 ### Add applications